Why the Myth of the Miserable Lottery Winner Just Won’t Die

 The myth, then, is not just an outdated and factually inaccurate narrative.
 It is a story that reinforces the idea that hard work always and automatically earns just rewards.
 And it disparages anyone who reasons that it is worth their while to search for an alternative route to the American Dream.

-So Mega Millions bettors across the country this week can play with confidence, and can buy a lottery ticket (or five) secure in the knowledge that a windfall is unlikely to invite a life of pain, suffering, and regret.
+So lottery fans across the country can play with confidence, and can buy a lottery ticket (or five) when a jackpot like Friday night’s is in the offing, secure in the knowledge that a windfall is unlikely to invite a life of pain, suffering, and regret.
 The bad news, of course, is that they still face nearly impossible odds of winning.
 But American gamblers have faced long odds for centuries, and it should not be surprising that so many are so eager for a chance to test their luck.

+Update, Jul.
+30, 7:30 am: This post has been updated to reflect the Mega Millions’ announcement that one winning ticket had been sold.

 Slate receives a commission when you purchase items using the links on this page.
 Thank you for your support.